teserakt-io/automation-engine/doc/WEBUI.md

 This interface should integrate on the existing C2 web UI (as an additionnal `Automation Engine` tab in the menu) Ideally, this new tab visibility should be toggleable from a configuration option so we could expose a 'Automation engine enabled' web UI, as well as others with just the C2 features.

-## C2AE Overview
+## Automation Engine Overview

-The C2AE goal is to allow definition of *rules*, defining an action to be triggered under given *conditions* on given *targets*
+The Automation Engine goal is to allow definition of *rules*, defining an action to be triggered under given *conditions* on given *targets*

 Thus we've defined 3 entities:
  - `Rule`: defines an action to be performed (based on the rule `type`)